Skip to main content

 The smart home should look like any other home; just with some intelligence underpinning it all.
 A door should open as you approach because it knows you’re the owner or lock automatically after a few minutes.
 You should be able to provide digital access to anyone you like and revoke that access without the awkwardness of asking for your key back.

 Level Lock is the first smart home device we’ve encountered that does all of this.
 It looks like a “normal” lock but has so much under its surface.
-The is also available in several finishes and with many feature options.
+The Level Lock is also available in several finishes and with many feature options.

 The Level Lock experience